stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 * However the application is responsible for creating (and destroying) the image views.

-* The view class initially has no functionality but will be expanded as we progress, in particular when addressing clearing attachments.
+* The view class initially has no functionality but will be expanded later, in particular when addressing clearing attachments.

 An image view is constructed by a builder as usual: